What does a Marketing Strategist do?

 Responsibilities:

-- Conduct market research and analyze data to identify trends, opportunities, and areas for improvement.
+- Conduct market research and analysis to identify target audiences and market opportunities.

 Qualifications

-- Bachelor’s degree in Marketing, Business Administration, or a related field.
+- Bachelor’s degree in Marketing, Business, Communications, or a related field.

-- Minimum of 5 years of experience in marketing strategy, digital marketing, or a related role.
+- 5+ years of experience in marketing strategy, digital marketing, or a related role.

 - Proven track record of developing and executing successful marketing campaigns.